 Lagoon 450: 2 cabins for passengers, 2 cabins for crew.
 Max 6 passengers with hostess

 Both the skipper and hostess will certainly speak English.
 They will be happy to answer all your questions in regards to Greek food, culture, history, etc. They will also assist your party in choosing restaurants and ordering local specialties if you would like them to accompany you to dinner in the evenings.

 The captain’s first priority is safety, so it’s important to understand that weather-based route decisions will follow this principle.
 Their second priority is to help you have the best possible vacation.
-We find that guests who interact with their skipper while on charter have the best overall experience.
-Don’t hesitate to ask questions if would like to learn more about sailing, history, or activities on the islands you visit.
+We find that clients who interact with their skipper while on charters have the best overall experience.
+Don’t hesitate to ask questions if you would like to learn more about sailing, history, or activities on the islands you visit.
 If you’d like to get to know them a bit better, feel free to invite them to dinner on one of your first few evenings.
 They’ll likely know the best off the beaten path restaurants and local menu items on each island.
 That being said, the captain doesn’t expect this at all and understands that every client has their own unique preference and personality.

 Generally the skipper will sleep in one of the available cabins.
 On smaller catamarans this would be one of the standard rooms, while some larger yachts have specific skipper cabins.
 If you have any questions about this, just let us know.

 We only work with a small number of Greek skippers and hostesses who meet our strict standards on sailing ability, local knowledge and friendliness.
 We understand that having a fantastic skipper/hostess who know the islands, food and culture is a crucial part of your overall charter sailing experience.